michaelekoh1/maq/README.md

 - HTML5 - the pages of the website were designed using HTML.
 - CSS3 -  the pages of the website were styled using CSS.
-- JavaScript - javascript was used in the website to add functions.
+- JavaScript - the interactive elements of this site were implemented using JavaScript.
-- [Gitpod](https://www.gitpod.io/) - the website was developed using Gitpod as the development environment.
+- [Gitpod](https://www.gitpod.io/) - the site was developed using Gitpod as the development environment.
+- [Bootstrap](https://getbootstrap.com/) - Bootstrap was used to structure the layout of the site and assist in making it responsive.
+- [jQuery](https://jquery.com/) - jQuery was used to simplify and condense JavaScript, particularly for interacting with, and writing to, the DOM.
 - [Font Awesome](https://fontawesome.com/)- Font Awesome icons were used for the social media links on the contact page and in the services page.
 - [Google Fonts](https://fonts.google.com/) Google Fonts were used throughout the project.
 - [Favicon Generator](https://www.favicongenerator.com/)